 After hearing a loved one’s mental health diagnosis, you may struggle with feelings of hopelessness, fear, frustration, or anger.
 You may wonder if you are responsible for causing the condition.

-It’s important to remember that these conditions are no one’s fault – nobody did anything to cause them.
-When you are able to accept that your loved one is living with this condition, you can start to move forward in the recovery journey.
+Keep in mind that these conditions are no one’s fault–nobody did anything to cause them.
+When you can accept that your loved one is living with this condition, you can start to move forward in the recovery journey.

 The recovery process is a lifelong journey with ups and downs along the way.
-It’s important to celebrate the successes and achievements and to remember during the more challenging or stressful times that there is hope.
+It’s important to celebrate the successes and achievements.
+Remember during the more challenging or stressful times that there is hope.

 Your loved one may be able to live a productive and meaningful life—and you can be a part of his or her recovery journey.